paayum-oli/paayum-oli.github.io/about.md

 >>"Dude!"<br>
 "Duuude!"<br>
 "I was reading ``insert title`` paatu dude.
-That's sema mass dude."<br>
+That's sema mass."<br>
-"Dude, avarai adichikkavae mudiyathu la dude?"<br>
+"Avarai ellam adichikkavae mudiyathu!"<br>
-"Bloody mass dude, that boy!.
-Dude, neeyum padipaya?"<br>
+"Bloody mass dude, that boy!
+Neeyum padipaya?"<br>
 "Ofcourse dude!"<br>
-"We should do something dude.
-We should write up songs we like, and provide our own interpretations dude." <br>
+"We should do something.
+We should write up songs we like, and provide our own interpretations." <br>
 "Dude, mass idea, we totally should!
 But antha alavu `gnaanam` laam illaiye enakku!" <br>
 "Dude, namba interpretation, discussion maathiri oru format la!
-Aanithanama, ithu than sari nu sollavendamae! " <br>
+Aanithanama, ithu than sari nu sollavendame! " <br>
 "Dude, kandippa dude, lets do this!" <br>
 "Bloody mass, we are doing this" <br>